+The living arrangements differ between all IVHQ programs, and this can make accommodation an important factor in narrowing down service opportunities for married couples.
 Are you both happy to sleep in mixed dormitory-style volunteer houses?
-Or are you more interested in a room within a home-stay with a local family, or even the guarantee of a private room together?
+Or are you more interested being accommodated in a room at a home-stay with a local family, or do you want a private room together?

 From here you should be ready to apply and begin your adventure!
 Remember that communication is key.
 Keeping talking with each other, keep motivating each other and keep enjoying yourselves.